Why You Should Pay All Your Bills on the Same Day

 Is the electric bill due today?
 Or at the end of the month?
 Streamlining your bill pay isn't only smart—it saves you money, too.

 Paying a bunch of bills on different days of the month not only takes a lot of time, but it also adds stress to your life and sometimes leads to late payments and fees.
 “If you have multiple bills to pay each month, there’s a chance they are all due at different times, which may make you feel you’re constantly sending payments,” says Dana Marineau, vice president and financial advocate at Credit Karma.
 “It’s all too easy to lose track of multiple payments on multiple dates, which is one of the reasons it’s so important to create a budget and stick to it.”
 She shared five ways consolidating your bill payments can improve your financial health and your life in general.
-You should also check out these expert tips on how to create a budget.

 It makes budgeting more straightforward